 The development of new technology is always painful

 Honestly, EVs are a very new form of technology.
-They’re a microscopic blip on the human timeline.
-A hundred years ago we didn’t know how to get these fancy new-fangled cars to go along a street without killing anyone.
-These costs to human life and property are unacceptable in the modern era, and manufacturers need to be doing everything they can to prevent it.
+However, these costs to human life and property are unacceptable in the modern era, and manufacturers need to be doing everything they can to prevent it.
 So do cities, whose electric grids are not built to handle our sudden surge in electricity demand.
 For now, the best thing we can all do is wait, and closely monitor your EV while it charges.